-Kazakhstan’s plans to expand coal and oil production both deepen and continue its dependence on fossil fuels, and fail to take steps towards achieving a Paris Agreement-compatible emissions pathway.
+With oil production having reached a record level in 2018 and further plans to expand coal and oil production, Kazakhstan is deepening its dependence on fossil fuels and failing to take steps towards achieving a Paris Agreement-compatible emissions pathway.

-Its currently implemented policies would lead to emissions of 324 MtCO2e by 2020 (a 11% reduction below 1990 levels) and 362 MtCO2e by 2030 (a 3% reduction below 1990 levels).
+Kazakhstan’s currently implemented policies would lead to a 3% reduction in emissions from 1990 levels by 2020 (376 MtCO2e - excluding LULUCF) and a 9% increase above 1990 levels by 2030 (419 MtCO2e - excluding LULUCF).
 Currently implemented policies are far from sufficient to meet its targets—if the CAT were to rate Kazakhstan’s projected emissions levels under current policies for 2030, Kazakhstan would be rated “Highly insufficient”.

-In addition, Kazakhstan has a conditional target of reducing emissions (including LULUCF) by 25% below 1990 levels by 2030 (equivalent to 25% below 1990 levels excluding LULUCF by 2030).
-This target is subject to “additional international investments, access to low carbon technologies transfer mechanism, green climate funds and flexible mechanism for country with economy in transition” (Republic of Kazakhstan, 2016a).
+Kazakhstan also has a conditional target of reducing emissions (including LULUCF) by 25% below 1990 levels by 2030 (equivalent to 27% below 1990 levels excluding LULUCF by 2030).
+This target is subject to “additional international investments, access to low carbon technologies transfer mechanism, green climate funds and flexible mechanism for country with economy in transition”.